Skip to Content

 Paddio makes homebuying delightfully smooth.
 Friendly expertise.
 No pressure.
 Over $500 million funded.

-According to the latest FHA data, the majority of FHA borrowers in 2020 — about 83.1% — were first-time homebuyers.
-That’s because the easier qualifications for FHA loans make them attractive to first-time homebuyers, who may not be able to come up with the down payment for a conventional loan.
+The easier qualifications for FHA loans make them attractive to first-time homebuyers, who may be unable to come up with the down payment needed for a conventional loan.

 Other home loan options, such as a conventional loan, can require down payments as high as 20%, which is a considerable difference.

-FHA Loan vs. Conventional
+FHA Loan vs. Conventional Loan

 FHA Loans Conventional Loans